Is it Dreadfully fun being a Volunteer?

 They help the Volunteer Puppeteers get in and out of puppets.

-During the Parade, Event Assistants can also be puppet spotters, accompanying puppeteers and making sure they steer clear of tree limbs and any other obstacles.
+During the Pageant, Event Assistants can also be puppet spotters, staying close to puppeteers during the scenario performance and making sure they steer clear of people and obstacles.

 They will also play a part during the end of the event when everything needs to be collected and put away and the staging area needs to be tidied.